GateNLP/neural-indexer/README.md

 Files must be a series of gzipped JSON files, with one JSON object per line, with the extension `.json.gz`.

-A dashboard called "Tweet Ingest Overview" is automatically created during setup which displays information about the progress of the ingest.
+A dashboard called "Tweet Ingest Overview" is automatically created in Kibana, which displays information about the progress of the ingest.